What Fit Women Need to Know About Intermittent Fasting

 Hi, my name is Mallory and I'm addicted to snacking.
 It's not a clinically diagnosed addiction, but I know the first step in addressing a problem is recognizing it, so here I am.
 I reach for food probably every two hours, whether I'm actually hungry or just feel like eating out of boredom or hope it'll give me a blast of energy.
 And, the truth is, I just don't need that much food — especially not late at night when I'm writing (the time of day when my call to munch roars the loudest) and using food to assist in my procrastination.

-When I came across the intermittent fasting (IF) meal plan by Autumn Bates, C.C.N., C.P.T., nutritionist and former fitness editor for Tone It Up, my first thought was: Boom.
+When I came across an intermittent fasting (IF) meal plan by Autumn Bates, C.C.N., C.P.T., nutritionist and former fitness editor for Tone It Up, my first thought was: Boom.
 This could be a solution to my snacking habit.

 Like many intermittent fasting plans, the most important part of the program is choosing an eight-hour window in which you'll eat all your meals.
 (Here's a breakdown of what intermittent fasting is and why it can be beneficial.)
 Because I get up around 6 a.m. every day, I chose to have my first meal at 10:30 a.m. and my last one at around 6 p.m. so I'd be done eating for the day by 6:30.
-While lots of people try intermittent fasting for weight loss results, I thought this locked-in eating period—plus following the plan to eat three meals a day, with just one snack—could cure my late-night noshing.
+I've gathered from reading intermittent fasting reviews and results that a lot of people intermittent fasting for weight loss results.
+However, I was hoping for other intermittent fasting results: an end to my desire for late-night noshing.

 Spoiler alert: It kind of did.
 If you're curious about my personal intermittent before and after lessons, read on for my intermittent fasting results from the 21-day IF plan.

 Post-dinner snacks aren't necessary if I have a hearty meal.